guoyanghg/Collaborative-Online-Judge/README.md

 A collaborative online judge system

-Implemented CRUD operations of the OJ problems and the collaborative ACE editor by WebSocket.
+-	Implemented CRUD operations of the OJ problems and collaborative ACE editor, and remote code execution module.

-The front-end is built by Angular and Bootstrap.
-Then back-end is implemented by Node.js and MongoDB.
+-	Implemented the front-end with Angular, Bootstrap, and implemented back-end using Node.js and MongoDB, built collaborative editor module with WebSocket

-Built backend executor server with Flask and run the codes in the Docker virtual environment
+-	Built backend executor server with Flask and code runtime environment with Docker

 ![index](picture3.png)
 ![collaborative editor](picture1.png)